mapattacker/datascience/unsupervised.rst

 K-Means
 **************************
 Need to specify K number of clusters.
-It is also important to scale the features before applying K-means.
+It is also important to scale the features before applying K-means, unless the fields are not meant to be scaled, like distances.
+Categorical data is not appropriate as clustering calculated using euclidean distance (means).
+For long distances over an lat/long coordinates, they need to be projected to a flat surface.

 One aspect of k means is that different random starting points for the cluster centers often result in very different clustering solutions.
 So typically, the k-means algorithm is run in scikit-learn with ten different random initializations